 Scenario: Restaurant Order System

-Imagine we have a Transaction table that stores different types of orders.
-Each order type has some common fields, but also unique fields.
+Imagine a transactions table that stores different types of orders.
+Each order type has some common fields and some unique ones.

 Using JSONB for Orders

-The JSONB data type is flexible.
-It allows you to store various order types without much hassle.
+The JSONB type is flexible.
+It lets you store different order types in one column without committing to a fixed shape.

 Schema